alcantara-pereira/alcantara-pereira-github.io/_pages/about.md

 I am a Brazilian M.A economics student at PUC-Rio, coming from a physics background.
 My main fields of interest are Urban, Trade, and Development economics.

-This webpage is still under construction.
+This is my academic webpage, and it is still under construction.